(Updated March 14, 2024)

 Years later, he told the Associated Press he walked out because “it would’ve been more of a disaster and morally wrong to go back and take their money for two more years.”

-Leyland said he did “a lousy job” of managing the Rockies.
+Leyland said he did “a lousy job” with the Rockies.
 “I stunk because I was burned out,” he said.
 “When I left there, I sincerely believed I would not manage again.”

 Leyland signed with the Cardinals two weeks before he turned 55.
 The arrangement called for him to scout National League teams in Pittsburgh and American League clubs in Cleveland.
 Leyland also would attend Cardinals spring training and evaluate players.